sylhare/sylhare.github.io/_posts/2021-03-25-Run-type-on-strap-jekyll-theme-locally.md

 ---
 layout: post
-title: Run Type on Strap 🧪 jekyll theme Locally
+title: Run a jekyll theme gem locally
 color: rgb(187, 10, 30)
 tags: [jekyll]
 ---

 Let's start from scratch on a macOS environment from the installation of ruby to actually running the theme.
+The jekyll theme that we will be running is [Type-on-Strap](https://github.com/sylhare/Type-on-Strap).
 If you are on a different operating system and have issues check out the [Jekyll docs](https://jekyllrb.com/docs/installation/).
 If you have an issue you can refer to [Installation issue #57](https://github.com/sylhare/Type-on-Strap/issues/57) or open a new [one](https://github.com/sylhare/Type-on-Strap/issues/new/choose).